Allison Joseph

 Born: London, England 1967

-Connection to Illinois: Joseph lives, teaches and writes in Carbondale, Illinois, where she's on the faculty at Southern Illinois University Carbondale.
-Biography: Joseph is a poet, editor and professor.
-She grew up in Toronto and the Bronx.
-She graduated from Kenyon College with a B.A., and from Indiana University with an M.F.A.
-Allison began her teaching career at the University of Arkansas at Little Rock, teaching there from 1992 until 1994.
-She then moved to Southern Illinois University Carbondale, where she founded and became the Director of the Young Writers Workshop at SIUC in 1999.
+Connection to Illinois: Joseph lives, teaches and writes in Carbondale, where she's on the faculty at Southern Illinois University Carbondale.
+Biography: Joseph is an acclaimed poet and the director of Southern Illinois University Carbondale’s Master of Fine Arts program in creative writing.
+Growing up in Toronto and the Bronx, she graduated from Kenyon College with a B.A., and from Indiana University with an M.F.A.
+Her teaching career began at the University of Arkansas at Little Rock in 1992.
+In 1994, she then moved to Southern Illinois University Carbondale, where she eventually founded and became the Director of the Young Writers Workshop at SIUC in 1999.
 In 1995, she was one of the founding editors of Crab Orchard Review as the magazine's poetry editor and has also worked as editor-in-chief since August 2001.
-Along with her seven published books, Joseph's work has been published in numerous anthologies.
+Along with her own published works, Joseph's work has been published in numerous anthologies.

 Awards: